rparrett/taipo/README.md

 This could turn out to be a useful tool to practice quick Japanese recognition / production.

-This is my first foray into ECS, and it is a bit of a mess.

 ## Play Online

 A web build is hosted on [itch.io](https://euclidean-whale.itch.io/taipo).

+## Contributing

+Please feel free to open a PR if you are motivated.
+See the TODO list below and any open Github issues.

 ## Build

-Taipo uses the [Bevy 0.9](https://bevyengine.org/) engine and is pretty easy to build.
+Taipo uses the [Bevy 0.10](https://bevyengine.org/) engine and is pretty easy to build.

 ### Build Dependencies